 I have digressed.

-Essentially the plot evolves around this world where there are two large school gangs held together by a tenuous truce.
+Essentially the plot revolves around this world where there are two large school gangs held together by a tenuous truce.
 Within each gang, you have bad people doing bad things to others on the say so of higher up bad people.
-In between these two factions — schools — there is a group of three high school dropouts, seemingly nere-do-wells who loaf about, fighting, and I’m sure…breaking their mother’s hearts.
+In between these two factions — schools — there is a group of three high school dropouts, seemingly neer-do-wells who loaf about, fighting, and I’m sure…breaking their mother’s hearts.

 The plot really begins when the trio saves a boy from being beaten up and taken in by one of the gangs.
-After they save him as — like most drama nere-do-wells — we find they are actually good guys who can’t stand injustice.
+After they save him as — like most drama neer-do-wells — we find they are actually good guys who can’t stand injustice.
 First clue these guys were going to be the good guys of the drama?
 Their leader is played by Sehun.